Recent Changes - Search:

 Hunter's Training: You gain proficiency in two of the following skills.
 Athletics, Handle Animal, Nature, Stealth, Survival.
 If you were already proficient in that skill, you instead gain expertise.

 Slayer: As a swift action, or as part of entering Carnage, you may select a creature you can see within 60 feet of you.
 For as long as you concentrate or remain in Carnage, up to one minute, all of your attacks against that creature deal an additional +1d6 damage.
-You may use this ability a number of times equal to your wisdom modifier plus your proficiency bonus, and regain all expended uses after you complete a long rest.
+You may use this ability a number of times equal to your proficiency bonus, and regain all expended uses after you complete a long rest.

 Hunting Pursuit: As a reaction, whenever a creature you have marked with slayer moves away from you, you may stride up to your speed so long as you end your movement closer to your target.
 If they are within your reach at the end of your movement, you may make a strike against them as part of this reaction.